vincent-noel/SBGNRenderAPI/README.md

 # A simple SBGN-ML renderering API

 This application is a simple REST API to render SBGN-ML files.
+Both synchronous and asynchronous requests are available.

 You can test it at [https://vincent-noel.github.io/SBGNRenderAPI/](https://vincent-noel.github.io/SBGNRenderAPI/)

-It is based a stripped down version of [Newt](https://github.com/iVis-at-Bilkent/newt), which is executed from Selenium using chromedriver.
+It is based on [Newt](https://github.com/iVis-at-Bilkent/newt), which is executed from Selenium using Chromedriver.
 It comes with a simple python library which implements this wrapper and can be used independently of the API.

 ## Run with docker and docker-compose